unified-doc/unified-doc/packages/unified-doc-util-annotate/readme.md

   start: number;
   end: number;
   classNames?: string[];
+  dataset?: Record<string, any>;
   data?: Record<string, any>;
   style?: Record<string, any>;
 }

-interface AnnotationCallbacks {
-  onClick?: AnnotationCallback;
-  onMouseEnter?: AnnotationCallback;
-  onMouseOut?: AnnotationCallback;
-}

-type AnnotationCallback = (
-  annotation: Annotation,
-  event?: MouseEvent,
-) => void;

-interface Options {
-  annotations: Annotation[];
-  annotationCallbacks?: AnnotationCallbacks;
-}
 ```

 An `Annotation` is an object that contains requried `id`, `start` and `end` field.
+Optional ways to customize the annotation can be provided with the `classNames`, `style` and `dataset` properties.
+Additional contextual data not used for annotation rendering can be defined under the `data` property.

 The `start` and `end` field are offset values relative to the `textContent` of the provided `hast` tree.
 The annotation algorithm uses these offsets against the tree's `textContent` to decide how to insert `mark` nodes with associated data while maintaining the semantic structure of the tree.

 The following pseudocode should aid this understanding: